-Figure 2.
-Results for both learning and the test phase of Experiment 1.
-Data points are the raw RT data averaged across participants for each trial for rewarded and non-rewarded trials separately.
-The regression lines are the predicted RT for rewarded and non-rewarded trials across time from the GLMM.
+Fig. 2 Results for both learning and the test phase of Experiment 1.
+Data points are the raw reaction time (RT) data averaged across participants for each trial for rewarded and non-rewarded trials separately.
+The regression

-Figure 3.
-Mean point estimates and support intervals for each of the fixed effects from the GLMM for both learning and test in Experiment 1.
-Grey boxes denote the null region (RPE).
+Fig. 3 Mean point estimates and support intervals for each of the fixed effects from the generalized linear mixed effects models (GLMMs) for both learning and test in Experiment 1.
+Grey boxes denote the null region (region of practical equivalence, RPE)